 Summary of the Guidelines for Authorized Use of the WIMBY sign and pledge:

-FOR A NEIGHBORHOOD OR COMMUNITY OR DORMITORY CAMPAIGN
+FOR A NEIGHBORHOOD OR COMMUNITY CAMPAIGN

 1. Visit the persons who were the victims of the bias incident.
 Explain what the WIMBY campaign is and seek their authorization to do the WIMBY campaign.
 Do not involve the victims in the actual canvassing.
 However, their friends can be involved if they subscribe to the WIMBY pledge themselves and are willing to pair up with you and follow the guidelines.